By Lambert Strether of Corrente.

 News of the Wired

 “The Historical Profession Is Committing Slow-motion Suicide” [War on the Rocks]. ” Since 2008, the number of students majoring in history in U.S. universities has dropped 30 percent, and history now accounts for a smaller share of all U.S. bachelor’s degrees than at any time since 1950.
-Although all humanities disciplines have suffered declining enrollments since 2008, none has fallen as far as history… In recent decades, the academic historical profession has become steadily less accessible to students and the general public — and .” • In theory, as a humanities major and fan, I’m sympathetic to the article, and a lament for lost forms of scholarship.
+Although all humanities disciplines have suffered declining enrollments since 2008, none has fallen as far as history… In recent decades, the academic historical profession has become steadily less accessible to students and the general public — and steadily less relevant to addressing critical matters of politics, diplomacy, and war and peace.” • In theory, as a humanities major and fan, I’m sympathetic to the article, and a lament for lost forms of scholarship.
 Then I read the author bios:

-Hal Brands, a historian trained at Yale University, is the at the School of Advanced International Studies in Johns Hopkins University.
+Hal Brands, a historian trained at Yale University, is the Henry A. Kissinger Distinguished Professor at the School of Advanced International Studies in Johns Hopkins University.
 His most recent book is The Lessons of Tragedy: Statecraft and World Order, with Charles Edel.

-Francis J. Gavin, a historian trained at the University of Pennsylvania, is the Giovanni Agnelli Distinguished Professor and Director of the at the School of Advanced International Studies in Johns Hopkins University.
+Francis J. Gavin, a historian trained at the University of Pennsylvania, is the Giovanni Agnelli Distinguished Professor and Director of the Henry A. Kissinger Center for Global Affairs at the School of Advanced International Studies in Johns Hopkins University.

 I mean, there’s “politics, diplomacy, and war and peace,” and then there’s politics, diplomacy, and war and peace.
 Or rather, there’s “politics, diplomacy, and war and peace,” and then there’s genocidal madness.